Bring your talent to a new challenge

 We have a diverse geographical area, with challenges at every step, but living and working in one of the safest force areas in the UK is great.
 With your experience, knowledge and drive, we would love to have you join our family.

-If you have previously unsuccessful in your application you will be required to wait six months from the date that you were removed from the process.
+If you have previously been unsuccessful in your application, you will be required to wait for six months from the date you were removed from the process to re-apply.

-Yes.
-We recognise that our officers and staff have lives, families and all of the commitments that come with it.
-Working different hours such as part time is something we are proud to support, balanced with our operational needs.
+Yes – We recognise that our officers and staff have lives and families, and all of the commitments which come with this.
+Working alternative hours, such as part-time, is something we are proud to support, balanced with our operational needs.

-No. We are pleased that you are considering applying for a transfer to us, but in order to apply you must be fully signed back to work.
+Unfortunately not – We are pleased that you are considering an application to transfer to us, however in order to apply you must have returned to work.

-You will need to submit the following documents with your applications for pack
+You will need to submit the following documents with your application pack

 A process can take between three and six months from application launch to start date, dependent on an applicant’s individual circumstances.